wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-elastic-stack/from-6.8-to-7.x.rst

 Upgrading Elastic Stack from 6.8 to 7.x
 =======================================

-This section guides through the upgrade process of Elastic Stack components, including Elasticsearch, Filebeat, and Kibana for the Elastic distribution.
+This section guides you through the upgrade process of Elastic Stack components, including Elasticsearch, Filebeat, and Kibana for the Elastic distribution.

 Coming new in Elastic 7.x, there is an architecture change introduced in the Wazuh installation.
 Logstash is no longer required, and Filebeat will send the events directly to Elasticsearch.
 In addition, Elasticsearch 7.x has Java embedded, so unless the user decides to use Logstash, Java is no longer required.